Cosmian/cosmian_vm/README.md

 The configuration file can be anything the application expects.
 Here, a json file.

-The configuration file will be encrypted by the `cosmian_vm_agent` and stored encrypted in the value set in `secret_app_conf`.
+The configuration file will be encrypted by the `cosmian_vm_agent` and stored encrypted in the value set in `encrypted_secret_app_conf`.
-A decrypted version of this file will be saved in the value set in `encrypted_folder`.
+A decrypted version of this file will be saved in the value set in `decrypted_folder`.
 The `init` subcommand will finally start the application identified in `service_app_name` field.

 The key used to encrypt this file will be prompted in the output of the `init` command if you don't provide it as an args of the command using `--key`.